thayanemenezes/thayanemenezes/README.md

 - 👩🏾‍💻 Web Fullstack Developer at Cartão Vai Bem
 - 📚 Graduate Student in Computer Science
 - 🖥 For backend, i'm working with NodeJs + Express, Nestjs and TypeScript.
 In Frontend, using ReactJS + NextJs.
-- 🐍 Plus: i already builded some routines for data analysis using Python with Pandas, NumPy
+- 🐍 Plus: i already builded some routines for data analysis using Python with Pandas and NumPy

 ## Social Medias
 <p>